-The actual numbers of elk to be removed during both initial reduction and maintenance would be determined based on elk population estimates from annual surveys conducted throughout the life of this plan. number of elk removed during the life of the plan/EIS.
+The actual numbers of elk to be removed during both initial reduction and maintenance would be determined based on elk population estimates from annual surveys conducted throughout the life of this plan.
+Under this alternative, the NPS would seek to reduce the elk population via direct reduction with firearms and conduct annual maintenance actions thereafter with the intended effect of minimizing the overall number of elk removed during the life of the plan/EIS.
 The following discussion presents a hypothetical scenario that is intended for comparative purposes only.
 The actual numbers of elk to be removed during both initial reduction and maintenance would be determined based on elk population estimates from annual surveys conducted throughout the life of this plan.

 Based on a hypothetical scenario where the elk population in the South Unit is 1,000 animals before initial reduction, and the target elk population size is 200, initial reduction would take 5 years at a target removal rate of 250 to 300 elk per year.
 For the purposes of the calculations below, and because direct reduction is likely to disperse elk, making it more difficult to locate them for removal, it was assumed 275 could be removed each year over the course of several months during fall and winter.
 However, if logistics permit, the NPS could try to remove more elk via direct reduction in any given initial reduction to reduce the duration of the management action.
-Based on surveys conducted by the NPS in 2001 and 2004 to 2006, as well as a population model developed for Theodore Roosevelt National Park (see the "Elk Population and Growth at Theodore Roosevelt National Park" section in chapter 3), annual growth in this plan/EIS was assumed to be 25%.
+Based on surveys conducted by the NPS in 2001 and 2004 to 2006, as well as a population model developed for Theodore Roosevelt National

+Park (see the "Elk Population and Growth at Theodore Roosevelt National Park" section in chapter 3), annual growth in this plan/EIS was assumed to be 25%.
 Factoring in this growth between management actions, approximately 1,358 elk would have to be removed during initial reduction.
 Annual surveys would be conducted in the park to estimate the actual number of animals to be removed during initial reduction.
 In addition, the number of elk removed during state-sponsored hunts around the park would be factored into the actual numbers of elk that need to be removed in the park.

-Year One - Removing 275 elk during the first year of initial reduction activities would reduce the population in the South Unit of the park to approximately 725 elk.
+Year 1: Removing 275 elk during the first year of initial reduction activities would reduce the population in the South Unit of the park to approximately 725 elk.

-Year Two - Assuming a 25% population growth, the elk population would be approximately 906 individuals at the beginning of year two.
-Removing 275 elk would reduce the population to approximately 631 elk at the end of year two.
+Year 2: Assuming a 25% population growth, the elk population would be approximately 906 individuals at the beginning of year 2.
+Removing 275 elk would reduce the population to approximately 631 elk at the end of year 2.

-Year Three - Applying a 25% population growth rate, the population of elk in the South Unit would be approximately 789 at the beginning of year three.
-Removing 275 elk would reduce the population to approximately 514 elk in year three.
+Year 3: Applying a 25% population growth rate, the population of elk in the South Unit would be approximately 789 at the beginning of year 3.
+Removing 275 elk would reduce the population to approximately 514 elk in year 3.

-Year Four - Assuming the same 25% population growth, the elk population would be approximately 642 at the beginning of year four.
-Removing 275 elk would result in a population of 367 elk at the end of year four.
+Year 4: Assuming the same 25% population growth, the elk population would be approximately 642 at the beginning of year 4.
+Removing 275 elk would result in a population of 367 elk at the end of year 4.

-Year Five - Assuming a population growth of 25%, approximately 458 elk would be present in the South Unit of the park at the beginning of year five.
-Approximately 258 elk would need to be removed by the end of year five to reach the population target of 200.
+Year 5: Assuming a population growth of 25%, approximately 458 elk would be present in the South Unit of the park at the beginning of year 5.
+Approximately 258 elk would need to be removed by the end of year 5 to reach the population target of 200.